-Most of our experience of chocolate comes from smell and taste but also touch, sight and sound.
+Most of our experience of chocolate comes from smell and taste, but also touch, sight and sound.
 In this episode, we’ll explore the sense people think of most when it comes to eating chocolate—and the one they think of the least.
 This show was previewed in this segment on Los Angeles NPR affiliate KCRW and featured on Christopher Kimball’s Milk Street Radio.

 Lisa Schroeder, sensory technologist and professional chocolate taster at Mars, on what it means to be the taster for iconic confections such as M&M’s, Snickers and Twix.